-Each year The Electoral Commission aim to drive more applications to the electoral register ahead of May elections, be it Local, General or otherwise.
-This year, for the second year running, we were tasked with driving applications solely for Local Elections, which tend to be the lowest interest of all voting occasions.
+Each year The Electoral Commission aim to drive more applications to the electoral register ahead of elections, be they Local, General or otherwise.
+This year, for the third year running, we were tasked with driving applications solely for Local Elections, which tend to be the lowest interest and most recently the General Election.

 Whilst previous EC campaigns had focused on loss aversion as their core theme, our desktop research unearthed the audience insight that under-registered groups were united not by their disinterest in politics, but by their likelihood to have moved house recently, so using this intel we set out to reposition the registration process as an admin task with our campaign Got 5?.